Issamricin/multimodal-translation/TECHNICALDEBT.rst

   https://www.luxa.org/audio

-| No Noise filter implemtation.
-No suppport for  ambient noise   . the file needs to be clean of noise.
-This can be implemented in the future as TODO or techincal debt as per scipy digital signal processing
+| No Noise filter implementation.
+No support for  ambient noise   . the file needs to be clean of noise.
+This can be implemented in the future as TODO or technical debt as per scipy digital signal processing
  see https://realpython.com/python-scipy-cluster-optimize/
  see chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://greenteapress.com/thinkdsp/thinkdsp.pdf